 Rajasthan CM Ashok Gehlot says he has majority, to call assembly session soon

-Jaipur, July 23: Amid the ongoing political crisis in Rajasthan, Chief Minister Ashok Gehlot on Thursday said he enjoys full majority in the Assembly.
+Jaipur, July 23: Amid the ongoing political crisis in Rajasthan, Chief Minister Ashok Gehlot on Thursday said he enjoys the full majority in the Assembly.

 "We will call the assembly session soon.
 We have a majority.
 All Congress MLAs are united," Ashok Gehlot told reporters shortly before he met Governor Kalraj Mishra.
 The 20-minute meeting was their third since the Congress rebel crisis erupted nearly two weeks ago.